Why teens are not getting quality sleep and how parents can help

 It’s hard to manage, but it’s important for your teen to get as close to eight hours of sleep as they can each night and, ideally, to go to bed as close as possible at the same time.
 Try to encourage your teenager to stick to a bedtime routine, and to do things in the same order each night such as a light snack, shower and winding down an hour or so before bed.

 It’s also good for them to stay on that same schedule on the weekends if possible, waking up within two to four hours of their normal wake time.
-An activity tracker like the Basecamp Fitness Tracker can help monitor the amount and quality of their sleep every night.
+An activity tracker like the Basecamp Fitness Tracker (available on amazon) can help monitor the amount and quality of their sleep every night.

 2. CUT OUT THE CAFFEINE